[April 10th 2016]

 This was designed by his father John Lockwood Kipling, after the traditional Hindu merchantís sign, drawn on account books to bring good luck.
 When Hitler came to power in Germany Kipling had the swastika removed from the covers of his books.

-[Page 159, line 10] Perak river Flows through Perak, a state in eastern Malaya.
+[Page 159, line 10] Perak river Flows through Perak, a state in western Malaya.

 [Page 159, line 11] sweet-water Fresh or river water, as opposed to sea water.